Helping people combat choice paralysis & plan their free time efficiently

 Thank you so much for reading.

-I know, that was a long one!
+That was a long one!
 But if you're interested in hearing even more about this project or others, please reach out and I'd be happy to chat.